pagkly/Zed/Investopedia4/How Cloud Computing Works.md

 1.  **Software-as-a-service (SaaS)** involves the licensure of a software application to customers.
 Licenses are typically provided through a pay-as-you-go model or on-demand.
 This type of system can be found in Microsoft Office's 365.1
 2.  **Infrastructure-as-a-service (IaaS)** involves a method for delivering everything from operating systems to servers and storage through IP-based connectivity as part of an on-demand service.
 Clients can avoid the need to purchase software or servers, and instead procure these resources in an [[outsourced]](https://www.investopedia.com/terms/o/outsourcing.asp), on-demand service.
 Popular examples of the IaaS system include IBM Cloud and Microsoft Azure.2 3
 3.  **Platform-as-a-service (PaaS)** is considered the most complex of the three layers of cloud-based computing.
-PaaS shares some similarities with SaaS, the primary difference being that instead of delivering software online, it is actually a platform for creating software that is delivered via the Internet.
+PaaS [[Shares|shares]] some similarities with SaaS, the primary difference being that instead of delivering software online, it is actually a platform for creating software that is delivered via the Internet.
 This model includes platforms like Salesforce.com and Heroku.4 5

 ## Advantages of Cloud Computing